sarnobat/templates/README.md

 # templates
 helloworld templates for each language that you can copy and paste to quickly create prgrams without the delay of warming up your mental cache.

+* r23c: International law requires that all programming tutorials start out with a variation of "hello, world!" as their first example.

 ### Tcl/tk
 ```tcl
 #!/usr/local/bin/wish